Many modern jewelry aficionados are still confused as to whether it’s okay to mix metals.

 Mixed metal rings feature any two or more distinct, contrasting precious metals.
-White gold, yellow gold, rose gold, palladium, and platinum are the metals that are most frequently mixed to create stunning pieces of fine jewelry.
+White gold, yellow gold, rose gold, and platinum are the metals that are most frequently mixed to create stunning pieces of fine jewelry.
 Occasionally you might even find rings that feature a rare green gold!

 To Mix or Not to Mix

 There have been several unwritten rules about mixing metals over the years, most of which have simply been based on subjective opinions.
 For example, many of us have had family members who insist that you should never wear more than one type of metal at a time.
 To an even greater extreme, some people only own jewelry in one type of metal!
 Though these are perfectly acceptable opinions, they can be rather limiting.
 To stand out from the crowd, many have decided to flaunt the “rules” by choosing to wear stunning mixed metal pieces.